-The syncTime.sh script is not suppose to be manually run either, it will run automatically at about one minute after the start up.
+The syncTime.sh script is not supposed to be manually run either, it will run automatically at about one minute after the start up.
 It will copy the time from Raspberry Pi system to RTC if you have never set the RTC time before.
-If RTC has correct time and your Raspberry Pi hasn't (because of the lacking of Internet), it will copy the RTC time to your Raspberry Pi system.
+If RTC has the correct time and your Raspberry Pi has the wrong time - perhaps because of the lack of Internet connection, it will copy the RTC time to your Raspberry Pi system.